rodrigo-web-developer/react-timeline/README.md

 ### Hands on
 I like do create components from scratch and think what I can make the component logic without any libraries help.
 So I do not use moment/dayjs to format date because I think it will make the build bigger than it needs.

+### What I thought about the project
+Working on this kind of graphical component was a very challenge for me and I'd love to write it.
+We always wondering what library will solve our problems when in the end, it's not that hard to make your own component.